 Ah, practise.
 No, 61 years later, feminism is not practised.
 It is not practised by the governments of many nations, it is not practised by voters, politicians, religious leaders, and most of all it is not practised by those who say they are feminists.
 What seems forgotten in all the rhetoric of young feminism is the shoulders they stand upon.
 You think women’s rights are disrespected now?
 Well you’re welcome, because it was worse back in the centuries preceding you.
 You have the bravery, tenacity, solidarity, and formidable strength of a legion of women to thank for what you’ve gained.
 A legion who, like the famous 300 of movie fame, stood against an army more relentless than the one you face now.
 All the women who broke barriers that you can’t even imagine to get where we are today.
-Is “where we are” good enough, hell no, but action is what is needed, not whining.
+Is “where we are” good enough, hell no, but action is what is needed, not arguing with each other about how to define feminism in the 21st Century.
 You’re even arguing over the use of the word vagina?
 You can’t be serious.

 Intellectual feminism has its place.
 I’m very much in favour of being intellectual.
 But I’m sorry to say, it won’t get you the results you want.
 What is required is that you get up and go to the ballot boxes and vote for every candidate that embraces the cause of women’s rights.
 If every woman 18-100+ years in age went to vote, it would be a landslide.
 Where have you been?

 Blogging, tweeting, Facebook posting and E-mailing will not, I repeat NOT, get you the results you want and deserve.
-You have to shove out the old white bastards who’ve forgotten what a vagina is, and get your friends, family, co-workers, fellow students, out to vote for more women candidates and for men who support your rights.
+Certainly discussion is important, exchanging ideas on how to effect change is important too.
+To accomplish many of your goals, you have to shove out the old white bastards who’ve forgotten what a vagina is, and get your friends, family, co-workers, fellow students out to vote for more women candidates and for men who support your rights.
 Go door to door recruiting women to help you get others out to vote.
 Human to human, not computer to computer.
-Not that blogging, tweeting, e-mailing aren’t valuable, but they don’t replace the arm-in-arm solidarity of people ready to speak out for what they know is right, out in the open for the world to see.
+Not that social media aren’t valuable, but they don’t replace the arm-in-arm solidarity of people ready to speak out for what they know is right, out in the open for the world to see.